12Mosch/File-Content-Aggregator/docs/development/profiling.md

 - **Memory**: Shows memory usage by operation (when detailed memory tracking is enabled).
 - **Timeline**: Displays a timeline of recent operations.

+The dashboard automatically refreshes every 2 seconds when profiling is enabled, ensuring you always see the most up-to-date performance data.
+You can also manually refresh the data at any time by clicking the "Refresh" button.

 ## Saving Performance Reports

 You can save performance data to a file for later analysis: